armadaproject/armada-spark/docs/architecture.md

 Each option consists of a `String` unless otherwise noted.

+They can be set in the [conf](../conf/spark-defaults.conf) file.

+- `spark.armada.auth.token` - Armada auth token, (specific to the OIDC server being used.)
 - `spark.armada.container.image` - Container image to use for Spark containers.
 - `spark.armada.driver.limit.cores` - Specify the hard cpu limit for the driver pod
 - `spark.armada.driver.request.cores` - Specify the cpu request for the driver pod